msguerra74/Automata-Prepros/README.md

 3. Download and unzip [Automata-Prepros](https://github.com/msguerra74/Automata-Prepros/archive/master.zip) where you want it.
 4. From the command prompt, navigate to the `Automata-Prepros` folder and type the following commands:
     - `cd assets` and press Enter
-    - `npm install foundation-sites@6.2.4 motion-ui@1.2.2` and press Enter
+    - `npm install foundation-sites motion-ui` and press Enter
 5. That's it, now you're ready to build your web project!

 ### Things To Note Before Using